CyVerse-learning-materials/R4R/journal/journal_01oct2024.md

 I look forward to using more UNIX commands in my research to manage my data files and organize them more efficiently.

 ### Thorn:
 It is difficult to understand all the complexities of the individual components of each command.
-It requires a lot of copying and pasting the commands to execute them properly to ensure there isn't a single character off that messes up the command.
+It requires a lot of copying and pasting the commands to execute them properly and ensure there isn't a single character off that messes up the command.